 Covers cinema directors, genre, theory, and social change on a rotating basis.
 Explains course focus, defines terminology involved, then studies evolution and/or specific texts or contexts, and considers theoretical discourse.
 May be repeated for a maximum of 9 credits toward graduation.
 Some films screened may carry an "R" rating.
 Course fee of $40 for support applies.

 Emphasizes the teaching of reading and literature in the secondary English classroom.
-Presents strategies for teaching skills and concepts outlined in the Utah Core State Standards (UCSS).
-Explores issues and research related to adolescent literacy through reading and discussion.
-Requires students to create teaching materials, including unit and lesson plans, and participate in teaching demonstrations.
-Preparatory to student teaching for English Secondary Education students.
+Includes an introduction to the field of English Education and to lesson planning.
+Presents strategies for teaching skills and concepts outlined in state and national standards.
+Explores issues and research related to adolescent literacy through reading and discussion including social and cultural influences on literacies and learning.
+Requires students to create lesson plans and teaching materials.

 Emphasizes developing a writing program in the secondary English classroom, including assigning and assessing student writing.
-Presents strategies for teaching writing to secondary students, as outlined in the Common Core State Standards (CCSS), which have been adopted by the Utah Office of Education.
-Includes designing lessons for each of the modes specified in the CCSS: Argument, Informative/Explanatory, and Narrative writing.
-Integrates the six-trait model, with specific focus on teaching Conventions.
-Entails class discussion, micro-teaching, and creation of teaching materials.
+Presents strategies for teaching writing to secondary students.
+Includes designing assessments (including rubrics and scoring guides) and lessons to teach skills in each of the major writing modes: informative, argumentative, and narrative.
+Entails class discussion, scholarly reading, and creation of teaching materials.

 Explores attitudes towards adolescence as a distinctive psychological, social and moral state, using contemporary and time-honored works from various cultures.
 Pays particular attention to contemporary adolescent issues, history of young adult literature, significant trends in young adult literature, and the role of young adult literature in the literacy development process.